PC Folders and Auditors Admin

 The Examiner's Report (Exam)

+An Exam report is a report not made by the auditor.
 It is made by an independent Examiner.
 This is done after a session or when the pc goes on his own volition because he wants to make a statement about a change (a win, a problem or illness).

 There may not always be an Examiner available in case of an individual practitioner.
 In a small office another auditor may act as Examiner.